Classroom Organization Tips

 Student supplies

-Designated places for work & notices
+Designated places for student work & notices

 I have two large tubs in front of my desk.
 One is for finished work and one is for unfinished work.
 Sometimes I collect work and store it elsewhere.
 This happens with journals or math books.
 If it’s something I can mark immediately, they come show me and then it gets put away in the appropriate duotang.

 The only time unfinished work doesn’t go in the bin is when it’s something that the whole class is not done working on, such as a project or writing piece.
 In those instances, I collect their work and store it elsewhere.
 The unfinished bin is for those who didn’t finish in time and will need to work on it at another point.
+Learn more about my unfinished work system.

 In between those two bins is a little basket called “Pour Madame” which is where students put any notes, forms, notices, money etc. that came from home.

-My teacher books are stored in a cupboard.
-The boxes are not the prettiest, but the cupboard closes, so who cares!
 These are not books that my students get to choose for silent reading unless they specifically request one to read, then it goes back in my cupboard when they’re finished.
-I use these for teaching and for read alouds.

 Student books